UCLNatSci/2022/NSCI0005/_sources/differentiation_and_integration/integration.md

 ## Surfaces of Revolution

-Lets now go further, what happens if we take a function and rotate it around an axis, as shown in {numref}`AreaVolumeRevolution`.
+Lets now go further, what happens if we take a function and rotate it around an axis:

 ```{figure} ../figures/AreaVolumeRevolution.png
 ---